The information in this article applies to Source & Summit print product customers.

 💡 Tip

-Pointed texts may be sung unaccompanied, but accompaniments to Antiphon tones are available to all Missal subscribers on the Digital Platform or in the Entrance, Offertory, & Communion Antiphon Accompaniment books.
+Pointed texts may be sung unaccompanied, but accompaniments to Antiphon tones are available to all Missal subscribers on the Digital Platform or in the Entrance, Offertory, & Communion Antiphon Accompaniment Books.

 Interpreting pointed text formatting